-As our digitisation team have discovered, the charming cephalopod couple were often captured on camera and frequently seemed to be trying to steal the limelight from our divers, or pretending to be part of the archaeology!
+As our digitisation team have discovered, the charming cephalopods were often captured on camera and frequently seemed to be trying to steal the limelight from our divers, or pretending to be part of the archaeology!

-We don’t know what happened to Cuthbert and his partner after the dig and it’s very unlikely they are still out there in the Solent (cuttlefish only live for around one-two years).
+We don’t know what happened to Cuthbert and his chums after the dig and it’s very unlikely they are still out there in the Solent (cuttlefish only live for around one-two years).

 Maybe their descendants are still living on the wreck site, talking about how their great (times 35!) grandparents took part in the largest underwater excavation to date?